Skip to content

 Free land or space for community facilities will be made available to the local community as part of the redevelopment.
 The Parish Council consulted on a vision document for the facilities and the Council is working with the Parish Council to decide how the cost of the construction and fitting out can be funded, managed and run.

-Individuals and local groups can make their views known through the planning process and in consultation / engagement prior to the application being submitted.
-Community organisations were able to be part of consortia bidding to be the Developer for the Port.
+Individuals and local groups can make their views known through the planning process and in consultation / engagement prior to any planning application being submitted.
 There are additional opportunities for being involved in developing the proposed community facilities or developing social enterprises in the commercial space of the development.

 Individuals can also be involved by volunteering with CCT or the Council to work on many different activities linked to the canal.

-Vacant possession of the units was required by the end of June 2021 to meet the funding milestones as all the units needed to be demolished to enable the redevelopment to take place.
+Vacant possession of the units was required by the end of June 2021 to meet the funding milestones as all the units needed to be demolished to enable the procurement of a developer to take place.
 Only the tenants in the Port Mill can remain throughout, as this building will not be affected by the redevelopment of the Port.

 Regular Information Sheets providing updates on the project are on the Council’s website.
 Comments and questions can also be submitted here and public questions can be submitted prior to meetings of the Strategy and Resources Committee.